Kinsiu00/selfNote_frontend/README.md

   documentation for details: https://www.postgresql.org/docs/10/static/client-authentication.html
   - ie: 'postgres://{USERNAME}:{PASSWORD}@localhost/{DATABASE NAME}'
 - Run the command "knex migrate:latest" to set up the table in the database.

+NOTE: a Sendgrid API key is needed to use the application.

+- Create "key.js" on the root directory.
+- Inside set the key variable, ie: key = 'key1234'
+- export the key with 'module.export = key'

+Once the database and connection has been set up, simply run "npm start" in the root directory of the backend.

 Once the database and connection has been set up, simply run "npm start" in the root directory of the backend.